 Nearly a year in the making

-A global emergency is defined as an “extraordinary event” that poses an international risk and requires a coordinated response.
-Declaring Ebola in Congo a global health emergency helps to fast-track more international research and action, though it can also prompt governments to close their borders.
+A global emergency is defined as an “extraordinary event” that poses an international risk, and it requires a coordinated response.
+Declaring Ebola in Congo to be a global health emergency helps to fast-track more international research and action, though it can also prompt governments to close their borders.

-This is only the fifth such declaration in WHO’s history, after emergencies were declared in West Africa’s Ebola outbreak that killed more than 11,000 people, Zika’s threat to the Americas, polio and the swine flu pandemic.
+This is only the fifth such declaration in WHO’s history.
+Previous emergencies were declared in West Africa’s Ebola outbreak, which killed more than 11,000 people; Zika’s threat to the Americas; and in the polio and swine flu pandemics.

-Experts have long said the outbreak met the conditions for an emergency declaration.
+Experts have long said that the Ebola outbreak in Congo met conditions for an emergency declaration.
 But the international response to the outbreak has been hampered by political instability, conflicts, dense populations and public mistrust of Ebola services.
 Armed attackers have targeted doctors and vaccination teams, and others have harassed the families of health workers, apparently mistrustful of outsiders.

-In April, armed attackers killed Dr. Richard Valery Mouzoko Kiboung, a Cameroonian epidemiologist working for the WHO, and in May, villagers beat to death Ebola hygienist Kambale Sambili.
+In April, armed attackers killed Dr. Richard Valery Mouzoko Kiboung, a Cameroonian epidemiologist working for the WHO, and in May, villagers beat to death an Ebola hygienist, Kambale Sambili.

-Still, WHO kept on treating the outbreak as a “level 3″ emergency, its most serious designation, fearing that an emergency declaration could provoke a backlash.
-That reasoning changed with Goma threatened by the virus.
+Still, WHO kept on treating the outbreak as a “level 3″ emergency, its most serious designation, fearing that an emergency declaration could provoke more of a backlash.
+That reasoning changed as Goma was threatened by the virus.